 Aunt Anna, married to my mom’s uncle, lived across the street from my grandmother in Edison, New Jersey (think Susan Sarandon, who grew up there and Jon Bon Jovi and Michael Douglas in New Brunswich, the next town over, who was born in the same hospital as me).
-We used to have great Irish parties with the entire family with lots of beer out of a keg in the cellar (my granduncle worked for Ballantine) and there were buffets with the greatest simple, well prepared food.
-There was never less than 30 to 40 people, most all relatives.
+We used to have great Irish parties with the entire family with lots of beer out of a keg in the cellar (my granduncle worked for Ballantine) where the men all congregated and there were buffets with the greatest simple, well prepared food.
+There was never less than 50 to 75 people, most all relatives.
 When my family moved to California, we left the family behind and all of those years became memories.

 Makes great toast, crunchy and tastes just like an English muffin.

 - 1 teaspoon baking soda

 - 4 tablespoons cold butter or margarine, cut into pieces

 - 1 to 1 1/4 cups cold buttermilk

 - 1 1/2 cups raisins, or combination golden raisins and tart dried cherries, or finely chopped mixed dried fruit

 1. Preheat the oven to 400º.
 In a large bowl, combine the flour, sugar, baking powder, baking soda, and salt.
 Add the butter and cut in with a wooden spoon or dough whisk until soft crumbs are formed.